Affordable Housing with Built-In Margin, Real Property Exit & Downside Protection

 Lower Vertical Cost

-Manufactured construction lowers basis without sacrificing livability
+Townhome construction lowers basis without sacrificing livability

 Real-Property Exit